Bruce MacLean

-Vice-Admiral M. Bruce MacLean CMM, CD is a retired officer of the Canadian Forces.
+Vice-Admiral M. Bruce MacLean is a retired officer of the Canadian Forces.
 He was Chief of the Maritime Staff from 2004 to 2006.

 Career

 Educated at Dalhousie University, MacLean joined the Canadian Forces in 1970.
 He became Commanding Officer of the submarine in 1982.
 He went on to be Director Maritime Force Development in the Directorate of Submarine Requirements in 1986, Commanding Officer of the supply ship in 1992 and Chief of Staff to the Commander Maritime Forces Pacific in 1994.
 He was next appointed Director General Maritime Development in the National Defence Headquarters in 1995, Director General International Security Policy at National Defence Headquarters in 1998 and Commander of Maritime Forces Atlantic in 2000.
 His final posts were as Canadian Military Representative to the NATO Military Committee in August 2002 and Chief of the Maritime Staff in 2004 before retiring in 2006.

 Awards and decorations

 MacLean's personal awards and decorations include the following: